Remarks by UH Hilo Chancellor Donald O. Straney

-- Through our Office of Mauna Kea Management, we will implement the Comprehensive Management Plan for the Mauna Kea Science Reserve.
+- Through our Center for Maunakea Stewardship, we will implement the Comprehensive Management Plan for the Mauna Kea Science Reserve.
 We will earn the community’s trust that the natural and cultural resources will be protected, thus maintaining the conditions under which science on the mountain may develop and evolve into the future.

 - How can we enhance the quality of education in a way that also enhances quality of life for the larger community?

 - Graduation, help students learn.
 The longer they take to graduate, the longer it is before they earn, and contribute.

 In my years in administration, I’ve learned that it can be a creative activity when we develop and launch new academic programs or initiate projects–such as this science and technology park–to improve the local economy.
 It’s creative, but nothing is accomplished alone.
 We work with others–from the time a need is first identified.
 We then collaborate with others to fill that need.